YOUTH REENTRY

 Our flagship program is the Credible Messenger demonstration project, supporting detained youth with transformative mentorship and care coordination provided by community-based partners.

 Our initial demonstration project is focused on young people detained in Barry J. Nidorf Juvenile Hall and Campus Vernon Kilpatrick, in partnership with the Anti-Recidivism Coalition and Healing Dialogue and Action.
-Upcoming expansion will bring Credible Messenger mentorship to girls and gender expansive youth in partnership with the Young Women’s Freedom Center, as well as youth with developmental disabilities in partnership with a yet to be determined community-based partner.
+Our latest expansion brings Credible Messenger mentorship to girls and gender expansive youth in partnership with the Young Women’s Freedom Center, as well as youth with developmental disabilities in partnership with Alma Family Services.

 What is a Credible Messenger?